• Published: Apr 14 2025 04:54 PM

 wave

-Between 2020 and 2022, French poison control centers reported 28 cases of colchicum mistaken for ail des ours, tragically leading to two deaths.
-The National Agency for Health Security (ANSES) warns that the peak season for these mix-ups is March to May, particularly in the Grand Est and Auvergne-Rhône-Alpes regions.
-Symptoms of colchicum poisoning range from mild digestive upset to life-threatening complications affecting the digestive system, liver, and blood.
+Between 2020 and 2022, French poison control centers reported a whopping 28 cases of people confusing colchicum for ail des ours.
+Two people even died.
+That's terrifying, right?
+The National Agency for Health Security (ANSES) is sounding the alarm, especially since March to May seems to be prime time for these tragic mix-ups—particularly in the Grand Est and Auvergne-Rhône-Alpes regions.
+The symptoms of colchicum poisoning are no joke, ranging from a mild upset stomach to seriously life-threatening damage to your digestive system, liver, and blood.

 FAQ